streamlink/streamlink-twitch-gui-wiki/Parameters.md

 Accepted values: `none`, `error`, `debug`
 Default: `error`

 Defines the kind of log output messages.
 By default, only error messages will be logged.
 Debug messages can contain useful informations of the stream launch process, chat applications, notifications, etc.

-Log files are being stored for up to 7 days in the `$TMPDIR/streamlink-twitch-gui/logs` directory.
+Log output is also written to logfiles and stored for up to 7 days.

+Windows:
+`%TMPDIR%/streamlink-twitch-gui/logs`
+macOS:
+`$HOME/Library/Logs/streamlink-twitch-gui`
+Linux:
+`${$XDG_DATA_HOME:-$HOME/.local/share}/streamlink-twitch-gui/logs`

 #### --no-logfile

 Type: `L`

 Disables writing log messages to files.
-Log files are being stored for up to 7 days in the `$TMPDIR/streamlink-twitch-gui/logs` directory.

 #### --no-version-check